-It is important to maintain proper tire pressure for SRT tires.
-Low tire pressure will result in tire underinflation, and high tire pressure will result in tire overinflation, which can compromise tire safety, cause tire blowout, decrease fuel efficiency, cause uneven tire wear and reduce tire tread life.
-Check SRT tire pressure regularly, and monitor SRT tire inflation levels to avoid driving with overinflated or underinflated tires.
+It is vital to maintain proper tire inflation pressures for SRT tires.
+Low tire pressure will result in tire underinflation while high tire pressure will result in tire overinflation, which can reduce fuel efficiency, lead to uneven tire tread wear and decrease tire life, compromise tire safety and cause tire blowout.
+Check SRT tire pressure regularly, and monitor SRT tire inflation pressures to avoid driving with overinflated or underinflated tires.

-Tire inflation value listed on tire sidewall is a maximum tire pressure the tire can be inflated to, and not the recommended tire pressure for SRT.
-Use recommended tire pressure listed on the tire pressure chart found on a sticker on driver's door jam or in SRT manual.
-Recommended tire pressure for your SRT tires will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
-Pay attention as your SRT may have different recommended tire pressure values for front and rear tires.
-Keep your SRT tires inflated at recommended tire pressure levels at all times for your driving comfort and safety.
+Tire inflation listed on tire sidewall is the maximum air pressure the tire can hold to carry its maximum load, and not the recommended tire pressure for SRT.
+Use SRT recommended tire pressure settings listed on the tire pressure chart found in SRT owner's manual, on a tire placard on driver's door or door jam, inner trunk lid, in the console or on the fuel door.
+Recommended tire pressure for your SRT tire sizes will be listed in one of the following pressure units: psi (pounds per square inch), bar or kPa (kiloPascals).
+Pay attention as your SRT may have different recommended tire inflation pressures for front and rear tires, especially if equipped with staggered tires.
+Keep your SRT tires inflated at recommended tire inflation pressures at all times for your driving comfort and safety.

-SRT tire pressure changes with temperature, so check your SRT tire pressure when outside temperature goes up or down.
-During colder months when temperatures drop, SRT tire pressure will decrease also by approximately 1 psi for each 10 degrees Fahrenheit.
+SRT tire pressure may fluctuate with ambient temperatures, so check SRT tire pressure when ambient temperatures change.
+In winter when temperatures drop, SRT tires may deflate by approximately 1 psi for each 10 degree Fahrenheit decrease in temperature.
 Maintain proper SRT winter tire pressure by adding air to your tires as needed to the recommended tire inflation levels.

 SRT tire pressure should be checked when tires are cold, after your vehicle has not been driven for at least three hours.
 It is best to check your tire inflation pressure in the morning, after the vehicle has been parked overnight, using a reliable tire pressure gauge.